subhh/libconnect/README.md

 # libconnect

-Libconnect is an TYPO3 extension which was inital developed by Avonis for the Staats- und Universitätsbibliothek Hamburg Carl von Ossietzky (SUB).
-The SUB develop the continuously.
+Libconnect is an TYPO3 extension which was initially developed by Avonis for the Staats- und Universitätsbibliothek Hamburg Carl von Ossietzky (SUB).
+The SUB maintains it now.
-With libconnect it´s possible to display the information of EZB and DBIS of the University Regensburg on an TYPO3 based website.
+With libconnect it is possible to display the information of EZB and DBIS of the University Regensburg on an TYPO3 based website.

-Here is the german [Manual](doc/manual.pdf "Ausführliches Manual").
+Here is the German [Manual](doc/manual.pdf "Ausführliches Manual").

 Visit our git repository: https://github.com/subhh/libconnect